najirod02/brake-actuator/README.md

 Power and ground must also be connected.\

-In the current implementation we simply read the encoder counter to know how much the actuator moved
+In the current implementation we simply read the encoder counter to know how much the actuator moved.